jupyter/papyri/Readme.md

 #### try it

-It is _slow_ on full numpy/scipy...
+It is _slow_ on full numpy/scipy, use `--no-infer` see below for a subpar but faster experience.

 ```
 $ papyri gen numpy scipy
-$ papyri crosslink
+$ papyri ingest
 $ papyri render
 $ papyri open numpy.array
 ```

+Hacking on rendering use `papyri serve` to start a flask server.

+Hacking on scrapping libraries `papyri gen --no-infer [...]` will skip type inference of examples.

 #### generation (papyri gen module_name),